ARDG-NRAO/LibRA/README.md

 a library of algorithms.
 Such a library can be directly used as a third-party library by others in the RA community.
-Interfaces are provided to access the algorithms from C++ and Python, or as an end-user via standalone applications built to conveniently configure and execute the algorithms from a Linux shell.
+Interfaces are provided to access the algorithms from C++ and Python, or as an end-user via [standalone applications](#available-standalone-applications-apps) to conveniently configure and execute the algorithms from a Linux shell.

 Interferometric radio telescopes are indirect imaging devices which collect data in the Fourier domain.
 Transforming the raw data from